CURRENT WEATHER, ROADS and more

 Driving Tips

 • Give yourself extra time.
-Trips to the mountains can take longer during winter, especially if you encounter stormy Big Bear road conditions or icy roads.
+Sometimes trips to the mountains can take longer during winter, especially if you encounter stormy Big Bear road conditions or icy roads.
 Get an early start and allow plenty of time to reach your destination.

 • Keep windshield and windows clear.
 You may want to stop at a safe turnout to use a snow brush or scraper.
 Use the car defroster and a clean cloth to keep the windows free of fog.

-• Slow down.
-A highway speed of 55 mile an hour may be safe in dry weather but an invitation for trouble on snow and ice.
-Snow and ice make stopping distances much longer, so keep your seat belt buckled and leave more distance between your vehicle and the vehicle ahead.
+• Please Slow down.
+Notice that highway speeds of 55 mile an hour may be safe in dry weather but an invitation for trouble on snow and ice.
+Also notice that snow and ice make stopping distances much longer, so keep your seat belt buckled and leave more distance between your vehicle and the vehicle ahead.
 Bridge decks and shady spots can be icy when other areas are not.
 Remember to avoid sudden stops and quick direction changes.

-• Be more observant.
-Visibility is often limited in winter by weather conditions.
+• In winter, weather conditions may limit visibility, so please remain observant.
 Slow down and watch for other vehicles and for snow equipment.
-Even though snow removal vehicles have flashing lights, visibility may be so restricted during a storm that it is difficult to see the slow moving equipment.
+Snow removal vehicles have flashing lights.
+Visibility may be restricted during a storm making snow plows difficult to see even with the flashing lights.

 • When stalled, stay with your vehicle and try to conserve fuel while maintaining warmth.
 Be alert to any possible exhaust or monoxide problems.